Letztes Update: 22. August 2024

 In the securities list of the tax return, you must indicate the number or value of the ETFs held on December 31 (assets) and the dividends received in the respective year (income).
 Let’s take the distributing Vanguard FTSE Developed World UCITS ETF as an example.

-I’ll show you the principle using the Federal Tax Administration’s course list.
+I’ll show you the principle using the Federal Tax Administration’s price list.

 Irish ETF distributing